coderefinery/modular-code-development/guide.md

 - Be able to visualize their code in form of a call tree (note that this is currently not in the material)
-- Know where in the call tree to locate "impurity" (state, side effects, input/output) and which part of the call tree To keep pure
+- Know where in the call tree to locate "impurity" (state, side effects, input/output) and which part of the call tree to keep pure
 - Be able to recognize when to divide a code portion into a function
 - Be able to recognize when to divide a function into functions
 - Understand the advantages (and disadvantages) of encapsulation